Adult Education

 Slow Torah: Lay-Led Torah Study Class

-Thursday, Mar 30th 12:00p to 1:00pLed by Beth Am clergy, in this weekly class we study selections from the Talmud and other rabbinic sources.
+Thursday, Jun 26th 12:00p to 1:00pThis month, Torah Study will be led by Rabbi Heath Watenmaker.
+In this weekly class we study selections from the Talmud and other rabbinic sources.

 Newsletter Subscriptions